That Forsyte Woman

-That Forsyte Woman (released in the United Kingdom as The Forsyte Saga) is a 1949 romance film directed by Compton Bennett and starring Greer Garson, Errol Flynn, Walter Pidgeon, Robert Young and Janet Leigh.
+That Forsyte Woman (released in the United Kingdom as The Forsyte Saga) is a 1949 American romantic drama film directed by Compton Bennett and starring Greer Garson, Errol Flynn, Walter Pidgeon, Robert Young and Janet Leigh.
 It is an adaptation of the 1906 novel The Man of Property, the first book in The Forsyte Saga by John Galsworthy.

 Walter Plunkett and Arlington Valles were nominated for an Oscar for Best Costume Design, Color.
 The original music score was composed by Bronisław Kaper.

-Filmink magazine wrote that the movie featured "perhaps Flynn’s most famous “capital-A-Acting” performance".
+Filmink magazine wrote that the movie featured "perhaps Flynn’s most famous 'capital-A-Acting' performance".

 Plot

-Irene (Greer Garson) is the wife of Soames Forsyte (Errol Flynn), a Victorian "man of property".
+Irene is the wife of Soames Forsyte, a Victorian "man of property."
 Irene married without love, after having many proposals.
-Soames is preoccupied with material possessions, and considers Irene to be his possession.
+Soames is preoccupied with material possessions, and considers Irene to be one of them.
 Irene eventually rebels against Soames' treatment of her.

-Irene falls in love with unconventional architect Philip Bosinney (Robert Young), who is engaged to Soames' niece June (Janet Leigh).
+Irene falls in love with unconventional architect Philip Bosinney, who is engaged to Soames' niece June.
 June happens to be one of Irene's closest friends.
 Soames learns of Irene's affair with Bosinney, and rather than allowing Irene to leave him, he slaps her.
 When Soames and Bosinney discover that Irene has run away, Bosinney rushes out in the foggy London streets after her.
 Bosinney is run over in an accident.

-After Irene learns of Bosinney's death, she takes refuge with Soames' cousin Young Jolyon (Walter Pidgeon).
+After Irene learns of Bosinney's death, she takes refuge with Soames' younger brother, Jolyon.
 Jolyon is June's estranged father, but has sympathy for Irene's plight.
-Irene and Young Jolyon eventually marry, after Irene spurns Soames's attempts at reconciliation.
+Irene and Young Jolyon eventually marry, after Irene spurns Soames' attempts at reconciliation.